ipification/ipification-mobile-sdk-code-snippet/docs/android-play-integrity-ipification.md

 )
 ```

-The backend stores the same attempt data to verify `requestHash`.
+The backend stores `requestHash` with the attempt, action, session, and expiry.
 Do not reuse the attempt or token.
 See Google's [Standard API guide](https://developer.android.com/google/play/integrity/standard).

 ## 2. Verify integrity and request signed state